Safety Responsibilities during Laboratory Principal Investigator Leaves/Absences

 - The Laboratory Principal Investigator must notify their Department head of who will be assuming responsibility for all safety aspects of their laboratory operations.

-- The Department head and and Laboratory Principal Investigator must be in agreement that the selected person has the experience, knowledge and background to assume the responsibilities.
+- The Department head and Laboratory Principal Investigator must be in agreement that the selected person has the experience, knowledge and background to assume the responsibilities.

-- The Laboratory Principal Investigator must communicate the name of this responsible individual to the Department Safety Committee and the Department of Environmental Health and Safety was well as list the name and contact information of the responsible individual on the emergency contact card posted at the laboratory.
+- The Laboratory Principal Investigator must communicate the name of this responsible individual to the Department Safety Committee and the Department of Environmental Health and Safety as well as list the name and contact information of the responsible individual on the emergency contact card posted at the laboratory.